New Study Emphasizes the Importance of Specialized Care for Opioid Addiction

 “They’re very, very worried an opioid they prescribe is going to be misused in some way, and this population is more likely to misuse it,” adds Dr. Anna Lembke, chief of the Stanford Addiction Medicine Dual Diagnosis Clinic at Stanford University.
 This reluctance to prescribe the medication that holds the most promise for opioid addicts keeps millions of people from recovery.

 Addiction is a multifaceted illness that affects the mind, body, and spirit.
 Attempting to craft a treatment program that will identify and address all the components of a person’s experience with addiction within a general health care environment is extraordinarily difficult.
 General medicine hospitals and primary care physicians simply don’t have the resources to replicate the specialized residential treatment programs that are currently the gold standard in opioid addiction treatment.
 This includes medically supervised detox, a comprehensive array of therapies, constant monitoring, ongoing clinical and peer support, and a tranquil milieu removed from the stresses of everyday life to minimize triggers.

-Piecemeal referrals that require you to seek care from a number of different providers on an outpatient basis fail to approximate the services of a dedicated, residential or intensive outpatient addiction treatment program.
+Piecemeal referrals that require you to seek care from a number of different providers on an outpatient basis fail to approximate the services of a dedicated, residential addiction treatment program.
 This approach also relies on a high degree of personal motivation to make and keep appointments, which can be exceedingly difficult for those in early recovery from opioid addiction.

 Seeking Specialized Opioid Addiction Treatment